m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/CSS.md

-CSS or Cascading Style Sheets, is a programming language used to decorate a webpage.
+CSS or Cascading Style Sheets, is not a programming language.
+Its used to decorate a webpage.
 Its used to change the looks of everything you can see on a webpage.
 For example to add colour, change text size, or changing a grid/layout on a webpage.

 There are multiple ways to add css in our HTML we will go over them one by one while going over some css:
 ```